jackfitton112/Micromouse/README.md

   ```

   this will be used to map out the maze

+## Update!

+Program tracer now works, a list is passed as the following

+`list = ["XXF","R","XXF","L"]`

+- XX = int (number of steps)
+- F = forward
+- R = right 90 degrees
+- L - left 90 degrees